Psychiatry Residency

 • Adult Inpatient Psychiatry (6 blocks)

 • Inpatient psychiatry training occurs at the Queen’s Medical Center, Kekela Unit.
 Residents generally carry up to 8 patients.
-As one of only 2 psychiatric units for non-military affiliated individuals in Hawaii, residents gain exposure to working with a diverse patient population of individuals from Hawaii and across the world.
+As one of only 2 psychiatric units for non-military affiliated individuals in Hawai‘i, residents gain exposure to working with a multicultural patient population of individuals from Hawai‘i and across the world.
 Residents work directly with an attending psychiatrist supervisor.
 Rotation M-F plus 2-3 days/month of Saturday OR Sunday weekend coverage.

 • Geriatric psychiatry (1 block)